2sic/2sxc-docs/docs-src/pages/abyss/releases/history/v20/_brc20.00.md

 1. ⬇️ The [DependenciesClass](xref:NetCode.Conventions.Dependencies) was previously called `MyServices` but it was very unclear, so it was renamed.  `ToSic.Eav.Data.IEntity`.
     This is a breaking change, but we don't believe anyone used this interface directly, except in custom DataSources - where we kept the old name for compatibility.

+1. ⬇️ The `IContentType` had a `.ContentTypeId` which should only be `.Id`.
+The old `.ContentTypeId` was removed (deprecated since v13).
+    This is a breaking change, but we don't believe anyone used this property directly.

+1. ⬇️ The `IContentType` had a `.StaticName` which should only be `.NameId`.
+The old `.StaticName` was removed (deprecated since v13).
+    This is a breaking change, but we don't believe anyone used this property directly.